 UK citizen arrested in Spain for role in 2020 Twitter hack

-A 22-year-old British citizen was arrested in Spain on Wednesday on multiple charges in connection with a July 2020 hack of Twitter, which compromised the accounts of high-profile politicians, celebrities and companies, the U.S. Justice Department said on Wednesday.

-WASHINGTON: A 22-year-old British citizen was arrested in Spain on Wednesday on multiple charges in connection with a July 2020 hack of Twitter, which compromised the accounts of high-profile politicians, celebrities and companies, the U.S. Justice Department said on Wednesday.
+WASHINGTON: A 22-year-old British citizen was arrested in Spain on Wednesday in connection with a July 2020 hack of Twitter, which compromised the accounts of high-profile politicians and celebrities, the US Justice Department said on Wednesday (Jul 21).

+It named the British man as Joseph O'Connor and said he was arrested on multiple charges, and also accused in a criminal complaint of computer intrusions related to takeovers of TikTok and Snapchat accounts, as well as cyberstalking a juvenile.

+The July 2020 Twitter attack hijacked a variety of verified Twitter accounts, including then-Democratic candidate Joe Biden and Tesla CEO Elon Musk.
+The accounts of former President Barack Obama and TV reality star Kim Kardashian were also hit.